-Divide the skin and fascia and expose the inner border of the coraco-brachialis.
-Draw the coraco-brachialis, the median and musculocutaneous nerves outward, the ulnar and internal cutaneous nerves inward.
+Divide the skin and fascia and expose the inner border of the coracobrachialis.
+Draw the coraco-brachialis, the median and musculo-cutaneous nerves outward, the ulnar and internal cutaneous nerves inward.
 Avoid the basilic and axillary veins.

-Fig. 552.-Ligation of the axillary artery.
+Fig. 454.-Ligation of the axillary artery.
 (Moullin.)

-BRACHIAL (In the Middle of Arm)
+BRACHIAL (In the Middle of Arm).

-(See Operation for Exposure of Median Nerve.)
+(See operation for exposure of median nerve.)

-BRACHIAL (Bend of Elbow)
+BRACHIAL (Bend of Elbow).

-Position.-Limb extended and abducted, operator outside of arm (Fig. 553).
+Position.-Limb extended and abducted, operator outside of arm (Fig. 455).

-Incision.-Follow the internal border of the bicipital tendon, the center of the incision corresponding to the bend of the elbow.
+Incision.-Follow the internal border of the bicipital tendon, the center corresponding to the bend of the elbow.
 Divide the skin and superficial fascia.
 Isolate the median basilic vein and the internal cutaneous nerve, retracting them inward.
 Next divide the deep and the bicipital fascia and beneath this latter lies the artery with its venæ comites, the median nerve to the inner side.